How to Write Effective Use Cases?

 Use case diagram for hotel reservation system

 In this section, we will carry on by writing user stories within the use case 'Make Reservation'.
-We will make use of a user story map to manage our user story.
+We will use a user story map to manage our user stories.

-Part I - Forming the 'backbone' of story map from use cases
+Part I – Forming the 'Backbone' of a Story Map from Use Cases

-User story map provides a leveled structure in managing user stories.
-The top-level is known as the backbone.
+A user story map provides a leveled structure for managing user stories.
+The top level is known as the backbone.
 It captures the high-level activities a user will accomplish.

-Visual Paradigm bridges the gap from use case to user stories through a feature called "send to".
-You can send use cases created in use case diagram(s) to a user story map in forming the backbone.
+Visual Paradigm bridges the gap from use cases to user stories through a feature called "send to".
+You can send use cases created in use case diagram(s) to a user story map to form the backbone.
 Let's try.

 Send use case to product backlog